 - If the visa is valid for only one entry, or has expired, a new visa can be obtained from the U.S. Consulate in the country you are visiting by presenting evidence of financial support and either your current I-20 ID or a new one as appropriate.
 There is no guarantee of obtaining the visa in such situations, however.
 Students are discouraged from seeking U.S. visas in a country other than their home country.

-- Students may need a valid US visa to reenter the United States if they visit countries in contiguous territories (Canada, Mexico, Caribbean Islands (except Cuba) for less than 30 days, however there are exceptions to this rule.
+- Students may not need a valid US visa to reenter the United States if they visit countries in contiguous territories (Canada, Mexico, Caribbean Islands (except Cuba) for less than 30 days, however there are exceptions to this rule.